-There are a lot of Instant Pot Pork Carnitas recipes around, but I created the easiest Instant Pot Pulled Pork Carnitas recipe is mine, based off this excellent one that my friend Prudence made and recommended.
-But since I a) can’t follow a recipe to save my life, b) didn’t need 6 pounds of meat and c) had a variety of chile powders I need to use up, and d) didn’t have orange juice and don’t keep fruit juice in the house due to high sugar content, I made a few modifications.
-So here was my modified Pulled Pork Carnitas recipe.
+There are a lot of Instant Pot Pork Carnitas recipes around, but I created the easiest Instant Pot Pulled Pork Carnitas recipe.
+It's based off this excellent one that my friend Prudence made and recommended.
+But since I can't follow a recipe to save my life, and her recipe had several ingredients high in sugars, I had to modify it quite a bit to keep these carnitas low carb.

 Pulled Pork Carnitas | Instant Pot Pork Carnitas

-If you, unlike me, do not collect chile powders for funsies, I’m sure you could use just regular red chile powder in this Pulled Pork Carnitas and it will taste great.
-If you’d like to use orange juice or broth for the liquid, I’m sure you could.
+If you, unlike me, do not collect chile powders for fun, I'm sure you could use just regular red chile powder in these Pulled Pork Carnitas and it will taste great.
+If you'd like to use orange juice or broth for the liquid, I'm sure you could.
 The orange juice will just increase the carbs per serving.
-I was just in a hurry (I was putting this together while on a work-related call, so I wasn’t wanting to spend too much time on it).
+I was just in a hurry (I was putting this together while on a work-related call, so I wasn't wanting to spend too much time on it).
 Herein my friends, lies the difference between those who blog for a living vs people like me who cook to feed the family while trying to make a living.
 Short cuts abound in my world.

 I also cut the meat up into large bite-size chunks because I wanted it to cook relatively quickly, and since it was going to be shredded anyway, I didn't think it would matter.

-Let me tell you something: DO NOT SKIP the browning step in this carnitas recipe.
-I know it sounds like a pain, but it’s the difference between delicious boiled meat and carnitas.
+Let me tell you something: DO NOT SKIP the browning step in this pork carnitas recipe.
+I know it sounds like a pain, but it's the difference between delicious boiled meat and carnitas.
 If they're not crispy, they're not carnitas.
 Just notice the difference between the boiled pork and the finished product.
-That’s all due to the crisping.
+That's all due to the crisping.

 Don't be intimidated by this Pulled Pork Carnitas recipe!
-It’s basically line the pot with veggies that release water.
+It's basically line the pot with veggies that release water.
 Cut the pork into large chunks.
 Season the pork, cook the pork and then crisp the pork.
 That's all!